MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/experiment/README.md

 # Introduction
 ## Scenario
 1. The objective of this experiment is to generate requirements for an autonomous vehicle.
-System objective is _A high-speed autonomous off-road reconnaissance vehicle._
+System objective is <br>
+   _A high-speed autonomous off-road reconnaissance vehicle._
-2. Mission statements that provide the intended utility of the system is also given.
+3. Mission statements that provide the intended utility of the system is also given.
 You must generate mission, vehicle, and sub-system requirements.

 ## Tools
 1. You need various tool to document and communicate the requirements.